Micromobility Is Thriving in the New ‘Safety Economy’

 Thanks to the coronavirus pandemic, the world is shifting from a sharing economy to a safety economy.
 As consumers emerge from their homes, they seem to be opting for the solitary and hygiene of their own cars, bicycles and walking.
-Even as economies reopen, given the new priorities, mass transit and other modes of urban transportation can look forward to tough times — perhaps until the advent of a vaccine.
+Even as economies reopen, given the new priorities, mass transit and other modes of urban transportation can look forward to tough times.

 But it’s not all bad news.
-One of the modes that will not have to wait for a vaccine is micromobility, a term used to refer to bicycle- or scooter-sharing enterprises.
+One of the modes that will not have to wait for herd immunity is micromobility, a term used to refer to bicycle- or scooter-sharing enterprises.
 These services are already seeing riders return — for some cities, in increasing numbers.
 The reason?
 Bicycles and scooters are used outdoors, allow for social distancing and can be wiped down before use.

 According to a recent eight-nation survey Oliver Wyman conducted with some 6,000 respondents, 44% of riders said they would be willing to increase their dependence on the service in the future and another 34% said they planned to use it as much as before the pandemic.
 Only 22% said they would decrease their use.
 Additionally, over a third of non-users said they were now equally or more willing to try the service.